issamsaid/hiCL/README.md

 # License
 hiCL is a free software licensed under [BSD](https://github.com/issamsaid/hiCL/tree/master/LICENSE.md) and was put together in a computer science laboratory at the [UPMC](www.upmc.fr).
-The project was initially funded by [Total](www.total.com) which is acknoledged.
+The project was initially funded by [Total](www.total.com) which is acknowledged.

 # Contact
 For bug report, feature requests or if you willing to contribute please